AGGRESSIVE, STRATEGIC FAMILY LAW ATTORNEY HONESTY, INTEGRITY AND EMPATHY

 Offices in DALLAS & FRISCO AND SERVING PLANO, TEXAS; COLLIN COUNTY, DENTON, TARRANT

-Family law attorney Jeffrey Owen Anderson has spent his entire legal career working with family law cases, dealing with divorce and child custody cases.
+Family law attorney Jeffrey Owen Anderson has spent his entire legal career working with family law cases in Dallas, Frisco, and surrounding areas.
+He is a Texas born and educated attorney with decades of experience representing clients in divorce and child custody cases.
 “I help people out in their darkest hour,” he says.
 “And, most importantly, I help children.
 I’ve been through divorce myself, and I have children, so that experience gave me a valuable perspective.
 It made me even more committed to helping kids and making sure their well-being is a priority.”

 ALL THESE DEMAND THE VERY BEST!